dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/08 Lecture 8.md

 :::{.remark}
 This will turn out to be a $k\dash$vector space, and is a sub $k\dash$vector space of $K$.
+One of the first things we'll prove is that it's always finite dimensional.
 This is only interesting when $D$ is linearly equivalent to an effective divisor, so we should think of $D$ as having a nonnegative degree, and in fact itself being an effective divisor.
 So this is the space of rational functions that have prescribes poles of a prescribed order.
 :::